connorsavage/SussyScript/README.md

 - Mix of Python & Javascript: No parenthesis in if/while/for statements, but does have brackets
 - Among Us-themed language and syntax
 - Everything is natively private
-- Dynamic typing
+- Static and weakly typed
-- letus can be used for type inference
+- letus/constus can be used for type inference
 - String interpolation
 - Suspicious but detailed error messages